-Article 20 - Time allowed to play
+Article 21, Time allowed to play

 Once the jack is thrown each player has the maximum duration of one minute to play his or her boule.
 This short period starts from the moment when the previous boule or jack stops or, if it is necessary to measure a point, from the moment the latter has been effected.

-The same requirements apply to the throwing of the jack, which is 1 minute for the 3 throws.
+The same requirements apply to the throwing of the jack.

-All players not respecting this rule, incur the penalties outlined in Article 34 "Discipline".
+All players not respecting this rule, incur the penalties outlined in Article 35 "Discipline".

-Article 21 - Displaced boules
+Article 22, Displaced boules